Home AdviceInternet Safety: Help yourself stay safe online (and offline!)

 https://www.comparitech.com/blog/vpn-privacy/protecting-childrens-privacy/

-UK Charity providing a confidential helpline for children to call in the UK.
-Good website for children including information on school problems or trouble at home or tips on how to be a good friend.
-If you
+UK Charity that’s been around since 1986, providing a confidential helpline for children to call in the UK.
+Very useful website and charity to know about.
+Information on school problems, trouble at home, tips on how to be a good friend.

-are a child in trouble or in danger ring them.
-Its free… Keep trying if they are engaged, you are not alone!
-Need their number?
-0800 1111
+It’s a number worth remembering, for yourself or a friend in need.
+If you are a child in trouble or in danger ring them.
+It’s free… Keep trying if they are engaged.
+You are not alone!

 Childnet International